great-expectations/great_expectations/docs/guides/setup/configuring_data_docs/how_to_host_and_share_data_docs_on_a_filesystem.md

 ## Steps

-### 1. Filesystem-hosted Data Docs are configured by default for Great Expectations deployments created using great_expectations init
+### 1. Review defaults and change if desired.

+Filesystem-hosted Data Docs are configured by default for Great Expectations deployments created using great_expectations init.
 To create additional Data Docs sites, you may re-use the default Data Docs configuration below.
 You may replace ``local_site`` with your own site name, or leave the default.

 ```yaml
 data_docs_sites: